floraison/flor/doc/procedures/readme.md

 * [schedule](schedule.md) - Schedules a function
 * [signal](signal.md) - Used in conjuction with "on".
 * [sleep](sleep.md) - Makes a branch of an execution sleep for a while.
+* [trap](trap.md) - Watches the messages emitted in the execution and reacts when a message matches certain criteria.

 ## core and unit tree